You were hit my another driver and sustained injuries. What’s next ?

 Getting into a car accident can be a scary ordeal, especially if you've suffered minor to serious injuries.
 If you've been hit by another driver, an attorney with an understanding of Pennsylvania car accident law can help protect your rights and advocate on your behalf.

 What should I do first if I'm in a car accident?

-The first thing you should do after calling the police getting into a car accident is document the damage with photos.
+The first thing you should do after calling the police is document the damage with photos.
 To do this, take a clear photo of all vehicles involved, as well as the scene of the accident.
-If possible, photograph the entire street, as well as unusual conditions you think may have contributed to the accident.
+If possible, photograph the entire street, as well as any unusual conditions you think may have contributed to the accident.

 What does it mean to be a negligent driver in Pennsylvania?